-Figure 3 pattern recognition pipeline [3].
+Figure 3 Typical pattern recognition pipeline [3].
 It is divided into two parts: The test phase and the Training phase.
 Sensor, preprocessing, and feature extraction steps are common for both phases.

 These algorithms in image processing are conventionally divided into two groups: Classical and Deep Learning approaches.
 Differences between those groups can be compared using the pattern recognition pipeline (Figure 3):